Where to Get Free Pizza on National Pizza Day

-National Pizza Day is Thursday, Feb.
-9, and restaurants and pizza parlors nationwide are offering free pies and deep-dish discounts to celebrate.
+Today is National Pizza Day and restaurants across the US are offering deals, free pies and more to celebrate.

+If you like to dip your slice, you're not alone: Orders of ranch dressing with pizza increased nearly 10% in 2022, according to data from Slice.

-Check out great National Pizza Day deals below and come back for updates.
+Get in on one of the great National Pizza Day deals below.

 For more deals, find out about restaurants serving up Super Bowl specials and eateries that give you a special treat on your birthday.